 Some issues with David Seymour’s End of Life Choice Bill

-David Seymour’s End of Life Choice Bill effectively proposes assisted suicide and voluntary euthanasia on demand for anyone 18 years or older due to its vague and subjective terminology:
+David Seymour’s End of Life Choice Bill effectively proposes assisted suicide and euthanasia on demand for anyone 18 years or older due to its vague and subjective terminology:

 - It’s impossible for doctors to accurately predict how long a person is expected to live, especially as long as six months out.
 There have been cases of people who were expected to die within hours or days, but they recovered and lived for months or years.
 Diagnosis can also be wrong, despite a doctor’s best intentions.
 Diagnosis and prognosis are not based on certainty, but on probability (the likelihood based on other cases).
 There is no guarantee that an individual’s disease will progress the same way as others’ have.

 - The phrase ‘irremediable medical condition’ is vague enough to include any condition that is not cured within an expected time frame.
-‘Irremediable conditions’ could include disabilities; chronic conditions such as arthritis, asthma, gluten intolerance or chronic pain; mental illness such as anxiety or depression; ageing-related conditions such as the deterioration of eyesight, mobility or skin elasticity; scarring; and even skin pigmentation such as age spots or birth marks… Any condition can become ‘irremediable’ if a person exercises their right to refuse further treatment.
+Any condition can become ‘irremediable’ if a person exercises their right to refuse further treatment.
+‘Irremediable conditions’ could possibly include disabilities; chronic conditions such as arthritis, asthma, gluten intolerance or chronic pain; mental illness such as anxiety or depression; ageing-related conditions such as the deterioration of eyesight, mobility or skin elasticity; scarring; and even skin pigmentation such as age spots or birth marks… Please note: We are not claiming that a person with one of the above-mentioned conditions would be eligible for an assisted death under this Bill, as all the eligibility criteria would need to be met and applications would need be assessed on a case by case basis.
+The point we are making is that the phrase “irremediable medical condition” is open to wide interpretation.

 - Words such as ‘grievous’, ‘unbearable suffering’ and ‘intolerable’ are entirely subjective (up to the individual to determine).
 If a patient would use any of these words to describe their condition, the doctor would not be able to argue.

 - The Seymour End of Life Choice Bill doesn’t mention depression.
-Even if it did specifically exclude depression, depressed people could still access death instead of treatment under such legislation.
+Even if it did specifically exclude depression, some depressed people could still access death instead of treatment under such legislation.
 Depression can be hidden, even from doctors.
 Depression can be misdiagnosed or dismissed as ‘understandable depression’.
-Even subclinical depression (not severe enough to be diagnosed) can still have an effect on people’s decision making capabilities.
-See Depression and Terminal Illness.
+Even subclinical depression can still have an effect on a person’s decision making capabilities.